 Internet access is vital to anyone looking to get a job, communicate with their family, or for things as simple as reading the news, watching movies, or shopping.
 It is also essential to running a small business.
 Unfortunately, with more than half of the residents of Thurston County living outside of city limits, broadband internet options are limited (or often don’t exist at all).

 Companies like Comcast and CenturyLink refuse to expand their networks into rural areas, citing lack of a profitable return on their investment.
 This leaves most residents of the county with no true high-speed broadband options, or only one expensive (and slow) option to choose from.

 Over the past decade, nearly every major internet and mobile provider in the country has suffered from some sort of data breach or leak, including Thurston County’s biggest internet provider, Comcast.
 Additionally, we now know that the federal government often spies on US citizens’ internet activities, usually without a warrant.
 The ACLU recently reported that one of the only ways to protect privacy and security is with public municipal broadband projects.

-With recent rollbacks of FCC “net neutrality” provisions, Comcast and other large corporations are now intent on slowing speeds of their competitors’ websites, such as Netflix and YouTube.
+With recent rollbacks of FCC “net neutrality” provisions, Comcast and other large corporations are now throttling and slowing speeds of their competitors’ websites, such as Netflix and YouTube.
 Their goal is to create a “tiered” system, where you pay more to access certain websites and services, with limited or no access to competitors’ websites.

 In order to guarantee access, privacy, security, and speed, we must bring the Public Utility District into the 21st century by beginning to offer wholesale broadband internet access via a modern-day version of the “rural electrification” programs of the 1930s and 1940s.

 Linemen installing rural power lines in 1935, National Archives